Killer Whale (Orcinus orca)

-As top-level predators, killer whales occur in low densities throughout most of their geographic range.
-Densities are typically much greater in colder waters than in tropical regions.
-One estimate put the worldwide population of killer whales at over 100,000 animals.9 However, the most recent estimate revised this figure to a minimum of about 50,000 animals.10 In the northeastern Pacific (from California to the western Aleutian Islands and Bering Sea) the population is estimated around 2,500 killer whales.
+The most recent estimate places the global population at a minimum of about 50,000 animals.13 In the northeastern Pacific (from California to the western Aleutian Islands and Bering Sea), the population is estimated around 2,500 killer whales.

 - commercial hunting

 - live capture for aquarium display, particularly of the Southern Resident stock (some live capture still occurs in Russia)

 - depletion of prey due to overfishing and habitat degradation